amran-bd/Oauth2Secure-microservices-architecture-apiGateway-springCloud-netflixOSS-PostgreSQL-full-demo/README.md

 -	Achieve authentication/authorization based on Spring security, Oauth2, Oauth2 client
 -	Understanding microservices architecture using Spring Cloud, Netfllix OSS.
 -	 Demonstration of microservice architecture based on Java and Spring

+What are Microservices?
+Microservices is a service-oriented architecture pattern where in applications are built as a collection of various smallest independent service units.
+It is a software engineering approach which focuses on decomposing an application into single-function modules with well-defined interfaces.
+These modules can be independently deployed and operated by small teams who own the entire lifecycle of the service.
+The term "micro" refers to the sizing of a microservice which must be manageable by a single development team (5 to 10 developers).
+In this methodology, big applications are divided into.

+Technology Stack:
+1. Java 8+
+2. Spring Latest
+3. Spring security
+4. Oauth2, Oauth2 Client
+5. Spring Cloud
+6. Netflix OSS
+7. PostgreSQL
+8. IntliJ